 Related links

-Find a bag with a solid bottom
+Find a bag with a solid base

 The bottom of my backpack is sturdy and does not cave in when items are added, which helps a lot with keeping the bag from feeling incredibly helpful.
 This also means that when it is filled with items, I can prop it next to a wall and not have to worry about bending over as much to pick it up.
 Also, items are less likely to break the backpack and cause items to spill out on the floor.